yuehaowong/devOpsDemo/README-TRAVIS.md

     - Also note that there is a place here to set up environment variables.
 In order for Travis-CI to have access to your AWS account, you'll need your IAM credentials.
         - Create an environment variable named 'AWS_ACCESS_KEY_ID' and set it as per your IAM credentials
         - Create an environment variable named 'AWS_SECRET_ACCESS_KEY' and set it as per your IAM credentials
+     - Lastly, still in settings, click on 'Plan' and ensure you choose and confirm the Free plan.
+Without confirming the free plan your build won't start!

 ### Part 2 - Configure the repo for Travis